mne-tools/mne-python/doc/manual/c_reference.rst

 ``--fthresh <*value*>``

     Specifies the threshold for the displayed colormaps.
-At the threshold, the overlayed color will be equal to the background surface color.
+At the threshold, the overlaid color will be equal to the background surface color.
     For currents, the value will be multiplied by :math:`1^{-10}`.
     The default value is 8.

 ``--fmid <*value*>``

     Specifies the midpoint for the displayed colormaps.
-At this value, the overlayed color will be read (positive values) or blue (negative values).
+At this value, the overlaid color will be read (positive values) or blue (negative values).
     For currents, the value will be multiplied by :math:`1^{-10}`.
     The default value is 15.

 ``--fmax <*value*>``

     Specifies the maximum point for the displayed colormaps.
-At this value, the overlayed color will bright yellow (positive values) or light blue (negative values).
+At this value, the overlaid color will bright yellow (positive values) or light blue (negative values).
 For currents, the value will be multiplied by :math:`1^{-10}`.
 The default value is 20.